Maschen Marshalling Yard: Layout and duties

-The marshalling yard takes up an area of 280 hectares, has a length of 7,000 metres and a maximum width of 700 metres.
-When it opened it had a total track length of 300 kilometres and there were six signal boxes, 825 sets of points, 100 home, 115 distant and 688 shunting signals.
+The marshalling yard takes up an area of 280 hectares (692 acres), has a length of 7,000 metres (4.3 miles) and a maximum width of 700 metres (2,300 feet).
+When it opened it had a total track length of 300 kilometres (186 miles) and there were six signal boxes, 825 sets of points, 100 home, 115 distant and 688 shunting signals.
 As a two-sided shunting facility, Maschen has two train formation yards.
 The north-south system originally had a set of 48 departure sidings and a set of 16 reception sidings; the south-north system consisted of a set of 64 departure sidings and a set of 17 reception sidings.
 Both systems are supplemented by storage and marshalling sidings.
 In addition, there is an eight-road main repair shop for the repair of goods wagons and an engine shed for the maintenance of electric and diesel-driven goods train locomotives with a two-road inspection hall and numerous open-air storage sidings.

 Four signal boxes are responsible for the yard, two for each system.
 Two small signal boxes that had been built for the marshalling sidings were closed again in 1983.

 In 2002 a central relief yard (Dispostelle) replaced the previous two yards—one for each direction.

 In 2004 the goods wagon repair shop was upgraded into a combined shop (Kombiwerk), and is now responsible for the maintenance of locomotives as well as wagons.